 Those with Medicare and Medicaid can change their Part C plan anytime during the year, certain guidelines must be followed.

 When Can I Change My Medicare Advantage Part C Plan?

-When you change your plan, the effective date isn’t immediate, talk to an insurance agent about your policy effective date.
+When you change your plan, the effective date isn’t immediate; talk to an insurance agent about your policy’s effective date.

 When Can I Change My Part D Prescription Drug Plan?

 Part D plan enrollment periods are like Part C enrollment periods.
-Your options to enroll are the Annual Enrollment Period and the Special Enrollment Period.
+Your enrollment options are the Annual Enrollment Period and the Special Enrollment Period.
 During the Medicare Advantage Open Enrollment Period, you won’t be able to change from one Part D to another Part D plan.

 Enrolling late in Part D can result in penalties.